kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 The Cluster API contract defines a set of rules a provider is expected to comply with in order to interact with Cluster API.

-When the v1beta2 API will be released (tentative Q1 2025), also the Cluster API contract will be bumped to v1beta2.
+When the v1beta2 API will be released (tentative Apr 2025), also the Cluster API contract will be bumped to v1beta2.

 As written at the beginning of this document, this proposal is not going to change how the Cluster API contract with infrastructure, bootstrap and control providers currently works (by using status fields).